cyaguesa/SL-quant/README.md

 ## Detailed usage

 #### A word about the SL-quant input
 To minimize _SL-quant_ running time, its primary input is limited to reads susceptible to originate from trans-spliced RNA fragments, that is, unmapped reads in bam format.
 This implies that a first round of mapping to the _C. elegans_ genome or transcriptome must precede the use of _SL-quant_.
 It must be performed end-to-end (without soft-clipping) in order to make sure that reads originating from trans-spliced RNA fragments do not map.
 This is the default behaviour of many mappers (bowtie2, tophat2, BBMap, …) but for others, such as STAR or HiSAT2, soft-clipping should be disabled.
-Beside this specification, any bam file containing unmapped reads can be fed into _SL-quant_, making it particularly well suited for posterior analysis of old data.
+Beside this specification, any coordinate-sorted bam file containing unmapped reads can be fed into _SL-quant_, making it particularly well suited for posterior analysis of old data.

 #### Basic paramaters